garyd203/flying-circus/README.md

 # flying-circus

+A new tool for managing AWS infrastructure.

 ## What It Is

-* A representation of an AWS Cloud Formation stack using Python (rather than, say, JSON or YAML or a Jinja template)
+* A representation of an AWS Cloud Formation stack using Python objects (rather than, say, JSON or YAML or a Jinja template)
 * Enables easy use of coding constructs for compact code, code re-use, etc.
-* Produces good practice, concistsent, human-readable YAML
+* Produces good practice, consistent, human-readable YAML

 ## What It Might Become (But Is Not Yet)

-* A tool for directly interacting with Cloud Formation service
+* A tool for directly interacting with the Cloud Formation service
-* Cloud Formation style- and validity-checker
+* A style- and validity-checker for Cloud Formation YAML

 ## What It Is Not